The first rule of ballooning is safety. Please read the Inflation Manual in full.

 Model Balloon Inflation Manual

 Step#1- Envelope Set Up: Roll out the balloon envelope making sure that the ground surface is clear of any sharp objects.
-You will need at a large open space with 25-50 square feet to work with.
+You will need a large open space with 250 - 500 square feet to work with.
 Position the envelope down wind.
 A tarp helps with keeping the balloon clean and protected.

 From here you can test the radio control transmitter.
-To do this, turn on the RC receiver in the balloon gondola and turn on the radio controlled transmitter.
-Give a slight push to the left hand joy stick on the transmitter which will emit a flame from the burner.
+To do this, turn on the RC receiver in the balloon gondola first and turn on the radio controlled transmitter second.
+Give a slight push to the right hand joy stick on the transmitter which will emit a flame from the burner.
 This flame can range from one to four feet in length depending on how far up the joy stick is pushed.
 If the flame emits from the burner while slightly pressing the joy stick on the transmitter, then the burner system test is complete.

 Step#3- Attach Balloon Envelope: The next step is to attach the gondola to the balloon envelope.
 This consists of connecting the carabiners attached to the load lines of the envelope to the corresponding D rings on the gondola.
 If flying with a scoop, make sure the scoop is positioned down closest on the ground.
 Now attach the tether line to the tether harness.